tenworx/my_personal_assistant/README.md

 - English and French languages
 - Daily routines
 - Morning and evening routines
-- Daily dbjectives and goals
+- Daily objectives and goals

 ## Preview 📸